 Okuyama no Sushi

-Perhaps Okuyama no Sushi wouldn't stand out in cities bigger than Budapest or with better access to saltwater fish, but for the time being it’s one of the best sushi restaurants in the city.
+Perhaps Okuyama no Sushi wouldn't stand out in cities bigger than Budapest or those with better access to saltwater fish, but currently it’s one of the best sushi restaurants in the city.
 Cash only!